-The Third Law states, “The entropy of a perfect crystal is zero when the temperature of the crystal is equal to absolute zero (0 K)."
-According to Purdue University, “The crystal must be perfect, or else there will be some inherent disorder.
+The third law of thermodynamics is concerned with behavior of systems as the temperature approaches absolute zero.
+It relates heat and entropy at this ultimate lowest temperature for crystals, which refer to any solid material made up of atoms arranged in a definite, symmetrical pattern, according to Britannica.
+The third law of thermodynamics states, "the entropy of a perfect crystal is zero when the temperature of the crystal is equal to absolute zero (0 K)."
+According to Purdue University, "the crystal must be perfect, or else there will be some inherent disorder.
 It also must be at 0 K; otherwise there will be thermal motion within the crystal, which leads to disorder."

-"One version of the Third Law states that it would require an infinite number of steps to reach absolute zero, which means you will never get there.
-If you could get to absolute zero, it would violate the Second Law, because if you had a heat sink at absolute zero, then you could build a machine that was 100 percent efficient."
+"One version of the third law states that it would require an infinite number of steps to reach absolute zero, which means you will never get there," Mitra told Live Science.
+If you could get to absolute zero, it would violate the second law, because if you had a heat sink at absolute zero, then you could build a machine that was 100% efficient."

 The Kelvin temperature scale